 In ending your program, the suggestion is for you to send a recording to attendees just in case someone missed a certain part of the online meeting.
 For assessment, a quick survey will significantly help you to know what went well and what needs improvement.
 You can find your strengths and weaknesses, which you could use to design your following future webinars.

 You must not miss discovering how to cite a webinar APA so that you can choose the best webinar software for whatever topic you are hoping to discuss.
 However, if you want, you may try using free webinar software to experience it first before choosing which you will use for your business or any discussions online.

 The ‘Why’ in Hosting

 Conducting a meeting or gathering people in this time of pandemic is quite impossible.
 However, thanks to digital technology, converging people in one place is easy as 1-2-3.
-Through hosting a webinar, the impossible becomes possible.
+By hosting a webinar, you can easily conduct larger audience interaction.
 Here are several reasons why webinars have become an effective way for people to communicate:

 - Remarkable Value Delivered – face to face meeting is quite an expensive one; whether a corporate or business conference, assemblies, or even seminar, the cost must always be considered first.

 - Allows you to be an Expert in your field – a webinar will enable you to share valuable information that you know well to a captured audience.
 Engaging in delivering information in the proper way allows people to perceive you as an expert, if not making you an expert for real.

 - Higher Sales Less Work – meetings participants in webinars allow sales to skyrocket with the smallest effort possible.
 You can do soft selling for participants in this platform, as people take part from a location most convenient to them.
 The comfort makes it easy to convince them.